Brothers Turn Two | Little Blue Truck Birthday Party

 • wipe down picture frames

-• clean + vacuum fireplace
+• clean + vacuum out fireplace

 • clean windows + blinds